pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 Alternatively, you can also try to use one of the other language-specific images that are available under the [`pulumi`](https://hub.docker.com/u/pulumi) org on Docker Hub.

 If you would like to use a private image for the job you can do so, but ensure that your Spinnaker cluster has the right credentials to pull an image from a private registry.
-Please contact your Spinnaker administrator if you are unsure whether you can use a public image.
+Contact your Spinnaker administrator if you are unsure whether you can use a public image.

 The pre-configured job will also need to access your VCS to clone the repo into the container.
 See the next section about configuring secrets to learn how you can use private repos with the plugin.